British diplomats, Muslim figures condemn Trump's travel ban

 Story highlights

+- UK Prime Minister Theresa May says her government does "not agree" with travel ban

-- Germany's Merkel called Trump to explain refugee convention
+- German Chancellor Angela Merkel calls Trump to explain refugee convention

 London (CNN)Diplomats and prominent Muslims in Britain have condemned US President Donald Trump's decision to temporarily ban all refugees and citizens of seven Muslim-majority countries from entering the United States.

-Their criticisms come awkwardly just two days after UK Prime Minister Theresa May officially met with President Trump -- the first foreign leader to do so -- touting the two countries' "special relationship."
+Their criticisms come awkwardly just two days after UK Prime Minister Theresa May officially met with Trump, the first foreign leader to do so, touting the two countries' "special relationship."

 Trump on Friday signed an executive order banning citizens from Syria, Iraq, Iran, Yemen, Libya, Somalia and Sudan from entering the United States for the next 90 days and suspending the admission of all refugees for 120 days.